EnigmaCurry/d.rymcg.tech/MAKEFILE_OPS.md

 ### make restore-env

-`make restore-env` will restore environment files and passwords.json files from an ecrypted backup file.
+`make restore-env` will restore environment files and passwords.json files from an encrypted backup file.

 ### make clean